barsoom/debitech/README.md

     # When you get the response back (TODO: add example templates)
-    api.valid_response?(mac, sum, reply, verify_id) # is the response from DIBS? api.approved_reply?(reply)                      # was the card added successfully?
+    api.valid_response?(mac, sum, reply, verify_id) # is the response from DIBS? api.valid_response?(mac, sum, reply, verify_id, currency, reference_number) # if the request included "referenceNo", do this instead api.approved_reply?(reply)                      # was the card added successfully?

     # Store verify_id as your reference to the card.